yuantuo666/CSC4160/HW3/README.md

    Discuss the implications of cold starts on serverless applications and how they affect performance.
 What strategies can be employed to mitigate these effects?

    **Answer**: Cold start can introduce large latency when starting the containers, this will make the part of the requests waiting more than expected time, and affecting the overall applications performance.
-This can be mitigated by setting a function to regulary calling these function to keep it warm and keep a number of instances running even if there is no requests.
+This can be mitigated by setting a function to regulary calling these function to keep it warm and keep a number of instances running even if there is no requests (by configurating the "Provisioned Concurrency").
 If we can predict the coming large users, we can also pre-running the function to make sure its in warm start.

 ## Submission Requirements